ePages-de/epages-devportal/beyond-essence/inventory/cards.md

 Depending on where the cards appear, they can have a one-column grid (as shown in "Use cases") or two-column grid:

 {% image_custom image="/assets/img/pages/essence/cards-two-columns.png"  width="100" lightbox %}

+Cards for topic clustering stand out from the above mentioned structure with regards to the amount and allocation of text as well as the UI elements used.

 ## Position